 Today, I needed soup.
 Is it Spring, yet? lol Yes, I’m aware this is only January and there is plenty of winter still ahead.
 Gosh, though.
 I am not a fan.
 These dreary, cold and icy days make me so weary.
 I’m ready for sunshine!
 At least snowy days are great for baking and for cooking delicious comfort food, like soup, right?
 Today, was perfect Zuppa Toscana weather.
-And best of all, it’s Whole 30 compliant!
+And best of all, it’s gluten free and Whole 30 compliant!

 What Is Zuppa Toscana